Distracted? No focus? How to get your dog to listen, pay attention to you

 Breed-specific behavior is all connected to what we call the dog’s interference threshold.

-For example, getting your dog to sit quietly when you’re alone is more accessible than in the dog park, where other dogs are around.
+For example, getting your dog to sit quietly when you’re alone is easier than at the dog park, where other dogs are around.
 That only makes sense — your pup is distracted.

-The best way to teach dogs what you want is to reward them consistently and in progressively more challenging situations.
-Start at home, work your way up to your backyard, then eventually to the dog park.
+The best way to teach dogs what you want is to use positive reinforcement training.
+Reward your dog consistently and in progressively more challenging situations.
+Start at home, work up to your backyard, then eventually to the dog park.

 Just like people, angry or scared dogs act unpredictably.
 Suppose your dog lashes out on the leash or doesn’t listen in certain situations.